autonity/docs.autonity.org/oracle/run-oracle/index.md

 4. Configure the oracle server.
 Edit your oracle server config file `oracle-server.config` to specify the oracle server configuration.
 The file can be found in the `/autonity-oracle/config` sub-directory.
 For how to do this see the [Set up oracle server config file](/oracle/run-oracle/#set-up-oracle-server-config-file) section on this page.

    ::: {.callout-note title="Note" collapse="false"}
-   A [sample `oracle-server.config` file <i class='fas fa-external-link-alt'></i>](https://github.com/autonity/autonity-oracle/blob/master/config/oracle-server.config) can be downloaded from the Autonity Oracle Server GitHub.
+   A [sample `oracle-server.config` file](https://github.com/autonity/autonity-oracle/blob/master/config/oracle-server.config) can be downloaded from the Autonity Oracle Server GitHub.
    :::

 5. Start oracle server: